 In the Tokyo area, most kimono rental shops are concentrated around Asakusa.
 If you find Senso-ji too crowded, you can change into your kimono in Asakusa and then travel to another location for the photoshoot.
 Outside central Tokyo, there are also excellent kimono-friendly destinations in the Kanto region, such as Kawagoe in Saitama, Kamakura in Kanagawa, and Narita or Sawara in Chiba.
 These areas offer historic streets and temples, are generally less crowded than Tokyo, and are especially suitable for families.

-Do not have formal partnerships with kimono rental shops.
+I do not have formal partnerships with kimono rental shops.
 However, I can recommend several shops that previous clients have used and spoken highly of.
 I will share these recommendations during our booking communication.

 The gallery will be delivered usually in about 2-3 weeks after the session.